CIDgravity/cidg-docs/content/en/nextcloud/get-started/setup-cidgravity-app/index.md

 ---
 title: "Setup CIDgravity app"
 description: "Connect CIDgravity to your Nextcloud instance and start storing files on IPFS."
-lead: "The CIDgravity app is the component allowing your Nextcloud instance to talk to Filecoin."
+lead: "The CIDgravity app is the component allowing your Nextcloud instance to communicate with Filecoin."
 draft: false
 images: []
 menu: